Putting the Focus on Lenses

 - FPD Conoscope Lens – The Radiant Vision Systems FPD Conoscope Lens enables high-resolution photopic measurement of the angular distribution of color, luminance, and contrast for flat panel displays (FPDs) and display components from a single point.
-Radiant uses Fourier optics that map an emitting spot to a CCD so that each pixel corresponds to a different emission angle.
+Radiant uses Fourier optics that map an emitting spot to an image sensor so that each pixel corresponds to a different emission angle.
 The conoscope lens captures a full cone of view angle data in a single measurement to ±70 degrees.
-For use with Radiant’s ProMetric imagers, the FPD Conoscope lens provides an angular resolution of 0.05 degrees per CCD pixel.
+For use with Radiant’s ProMetric imagers, the FPD Conoscope lens provides an angular resolution of 0.05 degrees per image sensor pixel.

 Radiant’s FPD Conoscope Lens (left) captures a full cone of view for flat panel displays in a single measurement up to ±70 degrees.
 Sample of an angular plot (right), with false color to represent measured luminance.